Primary

 Curl up fully, then squeeze your hamstrings as hard as possible during the hold.
 Do not let the tension drop during the pause—maintain maximum contraction.
 Count the seconds in your head to ensure consistent pause duration.

-Want Pause Leg Curl in your program?
+See where Pause Leg Curl fits in your weekly plan

 Set up on lying or seated leg curl.